michitomo/form-genie/README.md

 ## Our Solution: Context-Aware, On-Device AI
 Form Genie doesn't just blindly paste saved text.
 It uses the power of **Gemini Nano**, running directly in the browser, to **understand the context** of each form field.

-By analyzing HTML elements like `<label>`, `placeholder`, and `name` attributes, it intelligently determines what the website is asking for.
+By letting Gemini Nano analyzing HTML elements like `<label>`, `placeholder`, and `name` attributes, it intelligently determines what the website is asking for.
 Then, it dynamically reformats your saved personal information to fit perfectly, saving you time and eliminating errors.
 Because it all happens on-device, your personal data **never leaves your computer**, guaranteeing complete privacy.

 ## How It Works: A Seamless User Experience
-1.  **Initial Setup:** A one-time setup where the user saves their information (e.g., name, address, phone) in both their native language and English within different profiles (e.g., "Home," "Work").
+1.  **Initial Setup:** A one-time setup where the user saves their information in both their native language and English.

 2.  **Automatic Detection:** Upon visiting a page with a form, Form Genie automatically detects and analyzes the form fields in the background.